Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Derived categories

 is an isomorphism. \end{defn}

-The \emph{compact derived category} is the full subcategory $\cD^c(A,d) \subset \cD(A,d)$ given by objects quasi-isomorphic to compact objects.
-It is a triangulated (thanks to the five lemma), idempotent complete subcategory of $\cD(A,d)$.
-Hopefully, in the setting of dg-categories, $\cD(A,d)$ is compactly generated (see~\cite{neeman92, neeman96,ravenel}) by the free module $(A,d)$ and all its shifts $A[r]$, $r \in \bZ$.
+The \emph{compact derived category} is the full subcategory $\cD^c(A,d_A) \subset \cD(A,d_A)$ given by objects quasi-isomorphic to compact objects.
+It is a triangulated, idempotent complete subcategory of $\cD(A,d_A)$.
+Luckily, in the setting of dg-categories, $\cD(A,d_A)$ is compactly generated (see~\cite{neeman92, neeman96,ravenel}) by the free module $(A,d_A)$ and all its shifts $A[r]$, $r \in \bZ$.
 Equivalently, it is compactly generated by finitely generated, relatively projective modules.
 Therefore, we can obtain all compact objects as direct summands of finite iterated extensions of the compact generators.
-For this reason, as in~\cite{qithesis}, we define the following:
+For this reason, as in~\cite{qithesis}, one defines the following:

-\begin{defn} A \emph{finite cell module} is an $(A,d)$-module satisfying property (P) and being finitely generated as $A$-module. \end{defn}
+\begin{defn} A \emph{finite cell module} is an $(A,d_A)$-module satisfying property (P) and being finitely generated as $A$-module. \end{defn}

-Thus finite cell modules are modules that admit finite filtrations in $(A,d)\amod$ where each composition factor is a finitely generated, relatively projective module.
+Thus, finite cell modules are modules that admit finite filtrations in $(A,d_A)\amod$ where each composition factor is a finitely generated, relatively projective module.
 In particular, any compact object is isomorphic to a direct summand of a finite cell module.
-We say that a collection $\{K_i\}_{i \in I}$ is a \emph{minimal compact generating set} of $\cC$ if \begin{itemize} \item the collection $\{K_i[n]\}_{i\in I, n \in \bZ}$ compactly generates $\cC$ ; \item $K_i$ cannot be obtain as a direct summand of an iterated extension of objects in $\{K_j[n]\}_{j\in I\setminus\{i\}, n \in \bZ}$. \end{itemize} Note that the second condition implies in particular that $K_i$ is distinct from $K_j$ with respect to $[1]$ for all $i \neq j$.
+We say that a collection $\{K_i\}_{i \in I}$ is a \emph{minimal compact generating set} of $\cC$ if \begin{itemize} \item the collection $\{K_i[n]\}_{i\in I, n \in \bZ}$ compactly generates $\cC$; \item $K_i$ cannot be obtain as a direct summand of an iterated extension of objects in $\{K_j[n]\}_{j\in I\setminus\{i\}, n \in \bZ}$. \end{itemize} Note that the second condition implies in particular that $K_i$ is distinct from $K_j$ with respect to $[1]$ for all $i \neq j$.
 Then we obviously have the following result:

 \begin{prop} Let $\cC^c$ be the compact subcategory of a compactly generated triangulated category $\cC$ with minimal compact generating set $\{K_i\}_{i \in I}$.
-Then its triangulated Grothendieck group respects
+The triangulated Grothendieck group of $\cC^c$ is a free $\bZ$-module